secretstartups/handbook/paid-time-off/index.html.md

     * If you're gone for 72 hours without notification, this could be deemed as [Job Abandonment](/handbook/people-policies/#job-abandonment).
     * It can be helpful to take longer breaks to re-energize.
 If this is helpful to you, we strongly recommend taking at least two consecutive weeks of time off per year.
 1. We don't frown on people taking time off, but rather encourage people to take care of themselves and others by having some time away.
 If you notice that your co-worker is working long hours over a sustained period, you may want to let them know about the time off policy.
-1. In addition, we encourage all team members to take time off for holidays they observe.
+1. In addition, we encourage all team members to take time off for public holidays they observe.
 GitLab embraces asynchronous communications, so calls can be recorded and watched later.
 No one should ever be expected to attend calls on days they are not working or on official public holidays.
 For a listing of official holidays by country, follow these steps:
     1. Go to the [timeanddate.com site](https://www.timeanddate.com/holidays/)
     1. Select your country of residence
     1. Change the dropdown from 'All holidays and national observances' to 'Official holidays'
-1. For some countries, GitLab is required to pay out unused vacation balances at the end of the team member's employment.
-To prevent any discrepancies, make sure you select the correct category for your time off.
+1. For some countries, GitLab is required to pay out unused statutory vacation balances at the end of the team member's employment.
+To prevent any discrepancies, make sure you select the correct category for your time off (e.g. vacation).
-1. Not taking vacation is viewed as a weakness and people shouldn't boast about it.
+1. Not taking time off is viewed as a weakness and people shouldn't boast about it.
 It is viewed as a lack of humility about your role, not fostering collaboration in training others in your job, and not being able to document and explain your work.
 You are doing the company a disservice by being a single point of failure.
 The company must be able to go for long periods without you.
-We don't want to lose you permanently by you burning yourself out by not taking regular vacations.
+We don't want to lose you permanently by you burning yourself out by not taking regular time off.
 1. Working hours are flexible.
 You are invited to company-wide calls such as group conversations and the [take a break call](/handbook/communication/#take-a-break-call) if you are available, but they aren't mandatory and you shouldn't attend if they are during your time off.
 We encourage you to read the [#whats-happening-at-gitlab](https://gitlab.slack.com/archives/general) Slack channel on your return to catch up on the announcements made while you were on your time off.
 1. You don't need to worry about taking time off to go to the gym, [take a nap](https://m.signalvnoise.com/sleep-deprivation-is-not-a-badge-of-honor-f24fbff47a75), go grocery shopping, do household chores, help someone, take care of a loved one, etc. If you have urgent tasks, but something comes up or takes longer than expected, just ensure the rest of the team **knows** and someone can pick up the tasks (assuming you're able to communicate).
 1. GitLab encourages team members to volunteer within their community to take care of others.
 Consider taking time in support of causes that matter to you and support your personal commitment to GitLab's values such as diversity, inclusion and belonging.